frikyng/repo_for_repoChat/Documentation.md

 **8.**    **Generate Global Thumbnails.** Thumbnails are convenient to browse data and know what the general content for a given recording is.
 They are essentially a “time projection” of the ribbon scan.
-The projection can be done with the curtain view (more useful, as it enables the visioning of all ROIs at their real resolution) or a realistic view (Which can be useful to have an image of the cell true shape).
+The projection can be done with the curtain view (more useful, as it enables viewing all ROIs at their real resolution) or a realistic view (which can be useful to have an image of the cell's true shape).
 Several projection methods are available, although std, corr and max give the best results.
-Ideally, the projection should use the posthoc registred data for better sharpness.
+Ideally, the projection should use the posthoc registered data for better sharpness.
 The typical pipeline generates individual masks, for each recording, but also a consensus_thumbnail using all similar recordings in a given experiment.
 Ideally, the global masks computed in the next step will use the global_thumbnail rather than the thumbnail of individual recordings.

 To only generate / regenerate thumbnails for an experiment, use ….